Pp3ng/Pp3ng/README.md

 ### ⚡ Fun Facts

-- 🐧 I'm a huge fan of Linux and open-source software
+- 🐧 I'm a huge fan of UNIX and open-source software
 - 🖥️ I spend countless hours customizing my development environment
 - 📚 Always reading about new technologies and system internals
 - 🎮 I enjoy retro gaming and pixel art